If you have a slipped disc, a surgery could help treat it.

 - Difficulty passing urine

-- Continued pain or numbness down your leg
+- Worse pain or numbness down your leg

-- Numbness between your legs, loss of normal bowel and bladder control and, in men, problems with having an erection
+- Numbness between your legs, loss of normal bowel and bladder control and, for men, problems having an erection

 - Tear of the thin membrane that covers the nerves in your spine